Frobenius modules over multivariate Robba rings: Dagger lifts of semiaffinoid algebras

-\begin{defn} Let $A$ be a mixed affinoid algebra over $k((\overline{\pi}))$ and let $S$ be a dagger lift of $A$.
+\begin{defn} Let $S$ be a dagger lift of a semiaffinoid algebra over $k((\overline{\pi}))$.
 For each positive integer $n$, the quotient topology on $S/\frakm^n S$ induced by $\left| \bullet \right|_r$ is independent of $r$ provided that $r$ is sufficiently small.
 By taking the inverse limit of these topologies, we obtain the \emph{weak topology} on $S$.
 It will follow from Corollary~\ref{C:same norm} that the definition of the weak topology depends only on $S$ and not on the choice of a presentation. \end{defn}